AmmarAloufy/test1/README.md

 ---
 ## Troubleshooting: :bomb:

- - Use the program without an Internet connection
+ - Use the program without an Internet connection.
- - No sound for Athan alerts
+ - The widget is not appearing on the desktop.
+ -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxMzczMDI2LDE2NTgyNzkzODYsMTYwMD
+eyJoaXN0b3J5IjpbMjEzMzU3OTIyLDE2NTgyNzkzODYsMTYwMD
 k0MzE2OSwxMDc5MjQ0MzYzXX0=
 -->